 “We watched the final stage of the day over Barton’s Jump and could see that crews were on it for the final few miles of the event.”

-The commitment throughout the field was epic, naturally as with any event, there was retirements but by the final stage of the day, which was in totally different weather conditions compared to the morning, the sun shone over a what was still a fairly sizable field.
+The commitment throughout the field was epic, naturally, as with any event, there were retirements but by the final stage of the day, which was in totally different weather conditions compared to the morning, the sun shone over a what was still a fairly sizable field.
 We watched the final stage of the day over Barton’s Jump and could see that crews were on it for the final few miles of the event as they pushed on right to the end in order to get the result that they wanted.

 Flying high on the day was Simon Mauger in a fabulous piece of machinery for what shouldn’t really be called a Metro 6R4 but instead is being referred to as the “M4M” creation.
-Featuring a Millington and a 6 speed Maktrak Sequential box it does however utilize many parts from the Metro 6R4 Group B beast, so it’s not really fare to call it “a kit car with just a 6R4 shell bolted on top”.
+Featuring a Millington and a 6-speed Maktrak Sequential box it does, however, utilize many parts from the Metro 6R4 Group B beast, so it’s not really fair to call it “a kit car with just a 6R4 shell bolted on top”.
 One comment on a social media site was “a 30 year old group B tractor beat modern WRC machinery!” all joking aside, I doubt that anyone could have predicted this outcome what with the host of other WRC and top cars out on the event.
 We now await to see if Simon will continue on and compete with this package for the full championships season but as far as an opening round to a championship goes, it doesn’t come much better than this.